Community & Family Services

 Managed Care and Tribal Consultation – Continued dialogue with New York State DOH, OPWDD, and the Federal CMS representatives will center upon continued discussion pertaining to our request for a Tribal/State Disabilities Compact.
 SRMT Family Support (Disability) services are currently being negotiated into the SRMT 2018 Indian Health Services Compact., which will result in many benefits for the program and Community.

-Strategic Planning – CFS programs will engage in Strategic Planning together in 2016 in order to map out a path for the next 3, 5, 7, and 10 years.
+Strategic Planning Exercises – CFS programs will engage in Strategic Planning Review at least twice together in 2018 in order to track and monitor progress on program goals, objectives and priorities.

 The CFS Division is evolving into a “go-to” resource within the Saint Regis Mohawk Tribe, and as we move forward into the future, our focus shall be on improving our staff expertise and training within their areas of specialty, identifying greater efficiencies in our program processes, raising our standards of care to exceed expectations, and maximizing the benefits of service that our programs offer to the residents and families of the Akwesasne Mohawk Territory.